tedd/Tedd.BitUtils/README.md

 Available as NuGet Package: https://www.nuget.org/packages/Tedd.BitUtils/

 Bit manipulation extension methods for:<br />byte, short (Int16), ushort (UInt16), int (Int32), uint (UInt32), long (Int64) and ulong (UInt64).
 Types can be manipulated in-place or by returning a modified copy.
+In-place modification uses reference for maximum performance.

+Library offers standard bit manipulation methods that are fast.
+Wherever possible accellerated things such as specialized CPU instructions (intrinsics) or compiler magic is used to accellerate execution.
+If .Net version or CPU you are using doesn't support hardware accelleration for a particular function then software implementation is used.

 ## Extension methods
 Methods are implemented as extension methods.
 This should give you a list in editor when you type dot after a supported type.